 Focus box 11.8 Efficacy and effectiveness

-Fonagy and Roth (2005) draw attention to the important distinction between efficacy studies and the effectiveness of routine therapeutic practice, and the different purposes of each.
+Roth and Fonagy (2005) draw attention to the important distinction between efficacy studies and the effectiveness of routine therapeutic practice, and the different purposes of each.
 Efficacy studies demonstrate outcomes achieved in the context of highly controlled research trials, where the aim is to discover the benefits or harm of an intervention.
 Effectiveness, on the other hand, refers to the performance of an intervention under real world conditions, with more heterogeneous populations and less standardised protocols of therapy.

 With the above in mind, efficacy and effectiveness studies might be viewed as existing at opposite ends of a continuum of decision-making in research.
 Therefore, a focus on either efficacy or effectiveness will affect the research study design.
 How might the terms ‘efficacy’ and ‘effectiveness’ relate to those researchers/practitioners engaged in working within the paradigms of evidence-based practice, or practice-based evidence?